Muthu (film): Filming

 Principal photography began on 1 June 1995.
 The first shooting schedule took place in Mysore.
 While filming the introductory song "Oruvan Oruvan", the team brought two horses via lorry to each place where the film was to be shot.
-Ravikumar did not want to allocate four or five days for filming the song; instead he "used up about 20–30 minutes every day at all the locations we shot at.
-That way, [he] had a very colourful introduction song".
+Ravikumar did not want to allocate four or five days for filming the song; instead he "used up about 20–30 minutes every day at all the locations we shot at".
 After filming the opening scenes of the song, the team shot the climax scene involving a crowd of more than 5,000 people.
 Following this, scenes including Muthu's father were shot at the Lalitha Mahal.
 The rest of the film was shot at Travancore Palace in Madras (renamed Chennai in 1996), and Kerala.
 A blue skirt Meena had worn while shooting some scenes had faded as a result of her sitting under the "scorching" sunlight for so long, so an identical skirt was prepared before she began filming the "Kuluvalile" song sequence.

 The song "Thillana Thillana" was shot at AVM Studios, during the final shooting schedule which took place alongside post-production.
 According to Ravikumar, the song's dance choreographer, B. H. Tharun Kumar, told him "he just needed one set on a single floor in AVM and that he'd change the colour of the set to suit the mood of the song.
 Everything – from the costumes of Rajini and Meena and dancers to the background – were matching".
 He added, "We'd pack up by night and the technicians would change the colour of the entire set overnight, and be ready for shoot at 7 am again.
 The top lights had already been fixed, so they'd do the other small lights and we will go for take by 9 am.
 We'll wrap up by 6 pm, and then, the technicians would start work on the colour of the set again".
 The introductory "Super Star" title card first used in Annaamalai (1992) was also used here.